 survFit2 <- survfit(survObj ~ resid.ds, data = ovarian)

 plot(survFit2, main = "K-M plot for ovarian data", xlab="Survival time", ylab="Survival probability", col=c("red", "blue"))

 legend('topright', legend=c("resid.ds = 1","resid.ds = 2"), col=c("red", "blue"), lwd=1)

 Here as we can see, the curves diverge quite early.
-Here considering resid.ds=1 as less or no residual disease and one with resid.ds=2 as yes or higher disease, we can say that patients with the less residual disease are having a higher probability of survival.
-Now let’s do survival analysis using the Cox Proportional Hazards method.
+Here considering resid.ds=1 as less or no residual disease and one with resid.ds=2 as yes or higher disease, we can say that patients with the less residual disease have a higher probability of survival.
+Now let’s do a survival analysis using the Cox Proportional Hazards method.
 Using coxph() gives a hazard ratio (HR).
-If HR>1 then there is a high probability of death and if it is less than 1 then there is a low probability of death.
+If HR>1, then there is a high probability of death; if it is less than 1, then there is a low probability of death.

 survCox <- coxph(survObj ~ rx + resid.ds + age_group + ecog.ps, data = ovarian)

 First, we need to change the labels of columns rx, resid.ds, and ecog.ps to consider them for hazard analysis.

 ovarian$rx <- factor(ovarian$rx, levels = c("1", "2"), labels = c("A", "B"))